 - Preparing Your Child for Visits to the Doctor

-When kids anticipate "going to the doctor," many become worried and apprehensive about the visit.
+When kids know they're "going to the doctor," many become worried about the visit.
 Here's how to help them.

 - Radiation Therapy